 Medication is also used to treat clients with co-occurring mental health challenges and drug and alcohol addiction.
 It’s not uncommon for people living with a mental illness to also have a substance abuse problem and vice versa.
 Some disorders that are commonly associated with addiction are:

 Our treatment facilities conduct detailed evaluations of all clients on arrival.
 This assessment evaluates their condition and assists in developing a detailed treatment plan.
 When a dual diagnosis is identified is it essential to treat both conditions concurrently.
 This is the way to get the best possible outcome.
-Medication can be prescribed to treat the mental health challenge while the client is receiving holistic treatment for drug and alcohol addiction designed to address their physical, emotional and spiritual needs.
+Medication can be prescribed to treat the mental health challenges while the client is receiving holistic treatment for drug and alcohol addiction designed to address their physical, emotional and spiritual needs.

 Benefits of the Medical Model